-2. We do not view a complainant as being vexatious or unreasonably persistent simply because he or she pursues a complaint in a forceful or determined manner.
-However, complainants who make unreasonable, frequent or trivial complaints to the Council and its staff may be regarded as vexatious or persistent.
+36. We do not view a complainant as being vexatious or unreasonably persistent simply because he or she pursues a complaint in a forceful or determined manner.
+However, complainants who make unreasonable, frequent or trivial complaints to SFC and its staff, as set out below, may be regarded as vexatious or persistent, in which case we will not investigate their complaint.

-What are vexatious or unreasonably persistent complainants?
+What are trivial, vexatious or unreasonably persistent complainants?